Zahir al-Umar: Legacy

 Zahir's rule radically changed the urban landscape of the Galilee.
-With the restoration and refortification of Acre and the establishment of the secondary port city of Haifa, the Galilee's ties with the Mediterranean world were significantly strengthened.
+The historian Mahmoud Yazbak credits Zahir for the revival of the Galilee's main centers, Acre, Haifa, Tiberias, and Nazareth, and their socioeconomic rise, which put them on par with Nablus, Palestine's principal commercial center.
+All four towns had been small villages before Zahir stimulated their urbanization and prosperity.
+With the restoration and refortification of Acre and the establishment of the secondary harbor town of Haifa, the Galilee's ties with the Mediterranean world were significantly strengthened.
 Following his death, his successor Jazzar Pasha maintained the cotton monopoly Zahir had established and the Galilee's economy remained almost completely dependent on the cotton trade.
 The region prospered for decades, but with the rise of cotton production in the southern United States during the early–mid-19th century, European demand shifted away from Palestine's cotton.
 Because of its dependency on the crop, the region experienced a sharp economic downturn from which it could not recover.
 The cotton crop was largely abandoned, as were many villages, and the peasantry shifted its focus to subsistence agriculture.

 In the late 19th century, the Palestine Exploration Fund's Claude Reignier Conder wrote that the Ottomans had successfully destroyed the power of Palestine's indigenous ruling families who "had practically been their own masters" but had been "ruined so that there is no longer any spirit left in them".
 Among these families were the "proud race" of Zahir, which was still held in high esteem, but was powerless and poor.
 Zahir's modern-day descendants in the Galilee use the surname 'Dhawahri' or 'al-Zawahirah' in Zahir's honor.
 The Dhawahri constitute one of the traditional elite Muslim clans of Nazareth, alongside the Fahum, Zu'bi and Onallas families.
 Other places in the Galilee where descendants of Zahir's clan live are Bi'ina and Kafr Manda and, before its 1948 destruction, Damun.
 Many of the inhabitants of modern-day northern Israel, particularly the towns and villages where Zahir or his family left an architectural legacy, hold Zahir in high regard.